What Will I Learn?

 Walk Away With

-Upon successful completion of the course, the student is qualified to take the skills and written exam which will place them on the Idaho CNA registry.
+Upon successful completion of the course, students become eligible to undertake both the skills and written exams, leading to placement on the Idaho CNA registry.

-Manual Skills Test consists of the performance of 5 to 7 randomly assigned procedures that nursing assistants have learned in the training program.
-The test takes approximately one hour to complete.
-You have a partner.
-For 30 minutes of the test, you are the CNA, and for the other 30 minutes, you are the patient.
-Nursing assistants will be told at the completion of the test whether he/she has passed or failed.
-The test may be repeated three times.
+The Manual Skills Test comprises the performance of 5 to 7 randomly assigned procedures that nursing assistants have learned during their training.
+This test typically takes approximately one hour to complete and involves working with a partner.
+During 30 minutes of the test, students act as CNAs, while for the remaining 30 minutes, they assume the role of the patient.
+Upon completion, nursing assistants receive immediate feedback on whether they have passed or failed.
+The test may be retaken up to three times.

-Written Skills Test is usually conducted on a bi-weekly basis in the CSI testing center located in the Meyerhoffer building.
-Registration prior to the exam is required.
-Please contact the HSHS front office for registration information.
-The test is approximately 90 minutes long and tests for knowledge of nursing assisting.
-The test may be taken written or orally in English.
-The test may be repeated three (3) times.
+The Written Skills Test is usually scheduled on a bi-monthly basis at the CSI testing center, located in the Meyerhoffer building.
+Registration prior to the exam is mandatory, and interested individuals can obtain registration information from the HSHS front office.
+Lasting approximately 90 minutes, this test assesses the nursing assisting knowledge of the candidates.
+It can be taken in written or oral form, conducted in English.
+Similarly, this test can also be retaken up to three times.

-Idaho Health & Welfare maintains a list or Registry of all CNAs.
-To remain active on the Registry, the individual must be employed as a nursing assistant at least once during each 2 year period.
-Prior to the expiration date listed on the Registry, a renewal application will be mailed to the nursing assistant.
-The date of most recent employment, or current employment, determine the next date of expiration.
-Nursing assistants who have not been employed for longer than two years need to repeat the manual skills and written competency testing in order to regain active status on the Registry.
+The Idaho Health & Welfare maintains a Registry of all CNAs.
+To maintain active status on the Registry, individuals must be employed as nursing assistants at least once during each 2-year period.
+Before the expiration date indicated on the Registry, a renewal application is typically mailed to the nursing assistant.
+The next expiration date is determined based on the most recent or current employment date.
+Nursing assistants who have been unemployed for more than two years must undergo manual skills and written competency testing again to regain active status on the Registry.

 Explore Your Career Options